Rediscovering life and manhood after prostate cancer

 I was diagnosed with prostate cancer at the end of 2019 and feared losing my manhood and my life.
 I was lucky to have my prostate surgically removed before the cancer spread more widely.
 The most minimal roadmap for recovery was provided.
 I want to expand the roadmap and the conversation about recovering life and manhood after prostate cancer.

-The roots of this blog lie in the step by step sharing of my story as it unfolded over the last two and a half years, together with others who have different experiences.
-My aim is to mark some points on the rather uncharted landscape, so you can build your own roadmap.
 It includes direct and personal accounts of our body, head, heart and soul and partner journeys as well as the inner and outer resources that helped us along the way.
 Grateful thanks to my wife and an increasing number of other cancer survivors and their partners for sharing stories on these pages.
+They also helped inspire and inform the book featured on this page.

 The goals: rebuild health, expand identities, make the most of what we have.